jenkins-x/jx-docs/content/getting-started/install-on-cluster.md

 ### Enabling insecure registries on kops

-Note that if you are on AWS you may want to use the [jx create aws](/getting-started/create-cluster/) command which automates all of this for you!
+Note that if you are on AWS you may want to use the [jx create cluster aws](/getting-started/create-cluster/#using-amazon-aws) command which automates all of this for you!

 If you created the kubernetes cluster via [kops](https://github.com/kubernetes/kops) then you can do the following: